DEXTROMETHORPHAN

 Drug Warnings

-Do not take DEXTROMETHORPHAN if you are allergic to DEXTROMETHORPHAN or Dextromethorphan.
-Increase the intake of fluids so that the mucus loosens and the throat remains lubricated.
+Do not take DEXTROMETHORPHAN if you are allergic to any of its components.
 If you are pregnant or breastfeeding, please inform your doctor before starting DEXTROMETHORPHAN.
 Also, mention all the OTC medicines you are talking to your doctor about before taking DEXTROMETHORPHAN.
 DEXTROMETHORPHAN should not be stopped abruptly as it might lead to withdrawal symptoms like irritability, anxiety, diarrhoea, restlessness, and increased blood pressure.
-If your condition does not improve or your cough comes back or occurs with fever or rash, please visit the doctor immediately as this could be serious.
-Also, DEXTROMETHORPHAN should be taken at least 15 days after your last dose of anti-depressants, especially monoamine oxidase inhibitors (MAO) as taking both together may be fatal.
-Do not smoke as it might worsen your symptoms.
+If your condition does not improve or your cough comes back or occurs with a fever or rash, please visit the doctor immediately, as this could be serious.
+Also, DEXTROMETHORPHAN should be taken at least 15 days after your last dose of anti-depressants, especially monoamine oxidase inhibitors (MAO), as taking both together may be fatal.
+Do not smoke, as it might worsen your symptoms.

 Drug Interactions